-The Administrative Assistant Office Specialist will update all compensatory time forms by deducting hours for compensatory time utilized at the end of each pay period.
+The Administrative Assistant will update all compensatory time forms by deducting hours for compensatory time utilized at the end of each pay period.

-XI.
 EMPLOYEE BENEFITS

 The Bááháálí Chapter shall participate in the Navajo Nation Employees Insurance Services including but not limited to the following: medical, dental, vision, Life, Accidental Death and Dismemberment (ADD), and disability insurance, as well as a Retirement Plan, for its employees.